HetaoZ/PointInPoly.jl/README.md

 [![Build Status](https://github.com/HetaoZ/PointInPoly.jl/workflows/CI/badge.svg)](https://github.com/HetaoZ/PointInPoly.jl/actions)
 [![Coverage](https://codecov.io/gh/HetaoZ/PointInPoly.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/HetaoZ/PointInPoly.jl)

-Determine whether a point lies inside a 2D polygon or a 3D polyhedron.
-Note that there is a bit difference between 2D and 3D cases.

-For a 2D polygon, return 1 if inside, 0 if outside, -1 if exactly on the edge.
+Determine if a point lies inside a 1D segment/2D polygon/3D polyhedron.
+Return 1 if inside, 0 if outside, -1 if exactly on any face.

-For a 3D polyhedron, return 1 if inside, 0 if outside OR exactly on the edge.
-The detection for 'exactly on the edge' is being developed.
+    pinpoly(point::NTuple{dim,Float64}, faces::NTuple{N,NTuple{dim,NTuple{dim,Float64}}}, start::NTuple{dim,Float64}, stop::NTuple{dim,Float64}) where N where dim

+`faces`: Tuples of the node position of all `face`s on the boundary.
+A `face` is referred to a node/segment/triangle in 1/2/3D space, and its normal vector must be outward.

+`point`: Position of the point.

+`start`: The minimum coordinates among all nodes

+`stop`: The maximum coordinates among all nodes

 This algorithm was proposed by W. Randolph Franklin: https://wrf.ecse.rpi.edu//Research/Short_Notes/pnpoly.html.

 # Installation
 ```